mhasan004/Play-Share-App/README.md

 # 🛡️ APP SECURITY:
   * All data in requests and responses are AES encrypted.
   * Encrption keys in **.env** are concatenations of several randomly generated hashes.
+  * (IN DEVELOPMENT) `ADMIN_SECRET_KEY`, `USER_SECRET_KEY`, `SERVER_ENCRYPTION_KEY`, `CLIENT_ENCRYPTION_KEY` will all be hashed every hour to prevent attackers that have access from makign requests.
-  * To interact with REST API, client will need to send the correct AES encrypted `APP_AUTH_KEY` in the **auth-app** header.
-(In Process: `APP_AUTH_KEY` will change with every request to guard againt further man-in-the-middle attacks).
+  * To make succesfuly requests to the server, client need to supply the correct AES encrypted `APP_AUTH_KEY` in the **auth-app** header and the correct AES encrypted JWT token in the **auth-token** header.
+  * `APP_AUTH_KEY` will be hashed with every response to guard againt further man-in-the-middle attacks.
+If attacker has the JWT token, this adds another barrier of security.
   * During registration and login phase, all user inputs are validated using **Joi**.
   * During registration, passwords are hashed and stored in the database.
   * After successful login, the server creates an unique JWT, encrypts it using AES, and sends it to the client through the **auth-token** header.
 If an attacker retrieves this token, they will need the correct **auth-app** header to make a successful request.
   * JWT expires every hour.
   * Admin and user JWT are created differently.
 User JWT is created by hashing a unique user string.
 The unique user string is the user's stored data (objectId, username, name, hashed password, email) AES encrypted by the `USER_ENCRYPTION_KEY`.
 Admin JWT uses the same process but uses both the `USER_ENCRYPTION_KEY` and the `ADMIN_ENCRYPTION_KEY`.
-(IN PROCESS: adding a salt so user string)
+(IN DEVELOPMENT: adding a salt so user string to increase the randomness of JWT)
   * To access private user routes, client need to send the correct encrypted JWT through the **auth-token** header to the server.